ut-proj/undertone/README.md

 [![Project Logo][logo]][logo-large]

-*Experimenting with OSC, the SuperCollider synth server, and more in LFE*
+*Experimenting with Extempore, OSC, and SuperCollider in LFE/OTP*

 ##### Table of Contents